 What does evolution have to do with design?

 Nature has long been a source of inspiration for design and invention.
 Whether the flying machines of Leonardo Da Vinci, the tension structures of Frei Otto, or a new generation of high tech self-cleaning materials inspired by common leaves of the Lotus plant, human beings can learn a great deal from our natural habitats.
 Nature in some sense is a parallel universe of technology that lies in the public domain.
 Evolution contains a veritable library of design that has been iterating and evolving for billions of years.
 Especially in light of today's societal challenges in managing natural resources, our health, food supplies and many others, we need all the help we can get.
 My research in Bio-inspired design has been to critically examine how nature can help us solve problems.
 Design can't solve every problem but remains a powerful contemporary weapon of human survival- it is an experimental, largely unrealized interdisciplinary practice in the truest sense- spanning Biology, Engineering, Design, Computer science and many other fields of inquiry.
 My work has led me to collaborate with departments of Biomedical Engineering and Mechanics, Mechanical Engineering, Computer Science, Material Science and many others.
 Without these collaborators working in tandem with Design and others the field will not progress.
 In May 2016, I co- organized a symposium at the Smithsonian Museum of Natural History in Washington D.C.
 Experts in bio-inspiration convened from all continents on the globe to view and discuss their collection.
 There, housed in the attics of their archives lie 140 Million biological specimens of extinct species.
-One of the main questions we attempted to answer was simple: how can we make use of these archives to develop appropriate technologies to tackle humankind's most intractable challenges?
+One of the main questions we attempted to answer was simple: how can we make use of these archives to develop appropriate technologies to potentially tackle humankind's most intractable challenges?

 The next step for Human Centered Design: Responsibility

-Human Centered Design has contributed tremendously to design practice, board rooms and now academia resulting in design that exceeds user needs and delivers profits based frequently on new technologies.
-Smart Phones, for example, have driven enormous change and are generally cited as one of the most innovative products ever introduced.
+Human Centered Design has influenced industrial design practices, board rooms and now academia resulting in design that reflects actual user needs and delivers profits based frequently on new technologies.
+Smart Phones, for example, have driven enormous change and are generally cited as one of the most influential products ever introduced.
 But just as they have satisfied needs, leveraged technological possibility and made fortunes they have also had unintended negative impact, whether creating enormous E-waste, eroding our social skills, dangerously distracting us and even influencing our posture negatively (tech neck).
 Responsibility is the much needed missing perspective in the HCD triage: what is good for our immediate needs has untold impact.
 In an academic setting, Universities that contribute to researching the components that lead to tech innovation like Smart Phones have the positive and responsibility to question their impact.
 As automation, UAV's and driverless car technology forges ahead, what impact might this have on our lives?
 Already automation is consuming jobs and driverless cars can bring about further social isolation.
 Are these truly better technologies for society or simply the latest new thing?
 Do these technologies have lasting impact?
 "Community" is a critical perspective that builds on the success of HCD to understand unintended consequences on society.
 A paper I wrote here discusses this theme in further detail.